Many of you would be wondering about this title. It has nothing to do with the scientific side of the world of conversations though.

 A great psychologist once said that a conversation is like a game of catch.
 You throw a ball to someone and he/ she throws it back to you.

-There are one point that stood out from the many thoughts that passed my mind when I read this.
+There is one point that stood out from the many thoughts that passed my mind when I read this.

 The success of this ancient game lies in how well you are able to catch an incoming ball and how well you are able to throw it back.
 The first part is usually the harder one.